 A Trusted Solution for Damaged or Decayed Teeth

 Do you have a tooth that has sustained major damage or decay?
 Restorative dentistry is the answer to help you recover a healthy smile.
 Specifically, dental crowns provide a trusted solution for damaged or decayed teeth.
 At HM Dentistry, Dr. Mirsepasi draws upon his expertise in prosthodontics to utilize tooth-colored ceramics to ensure the most natural-looking result without sacrificing durability.
-Contact your dentist in Richardson to schedule a consultation!
+Contact your dentist to schedule a consultation!

 Why Choose HM Dentistry For Dental Crowns?

 - Prosthodontist With Extensive Restorative Training

 - Metal-Free Restorations Result In Improved Esthetics

 A dental crown is a customized cap placed on top of a damaged tooth.
 It is used to protect, cover, and restore the shape of your tooth when a filling will not solve the problem.
 Dental crowns can be made of porcelain, ceramic, metal, zirconia, or Emax.
 They typically do not require special care over time other than good oral hygiene.